Undergraduate Research Assistants

 - Julia Clayton ’24 is assisting me in my current research on media coverage and public opinion of Senate procedure, which makes use of opinion data from the student-supported Bucknell Institute for Public Policy Survey Research Laboratory.

-- My ongoing work on congressional party election agendas began with research work by Solomon Wise ’20 on the history of congressional election agendas.
+- My new research on congressional party election agendas began with research by Solomon Wise ’20 on the history of congressional agendas.

-- The research I recently published on changing rules of House legislative procedure started with exhaustive data collection by Meghan Byrd ’16.
+- Recent work on changing rules of House legislative procedure started with exhaustive data collection by Meghan Byrd ’16.